yiisoft/yii2/docs/guide/installation.md

 In order to run this script in your browser, you should ensure it is accessable by the webserver and access `http://hostname/path/to/yii-app/requirements.php` in your browser.
-If you are using Linux you can create a hard link to make it accessable, using the following command:
+If you are using Linux you can create a soft link to make it accessable, using the following command:

 ```
 ln -s requirements.php ../requirements.php